-- Test 1 (covers weeks 1-4), available beginning 23 March - Test 2 (covers weeks 5-8), available beginning 4 May - Test 3 (covers weeks 9-12), available beginning 29 May [this test will be available for 2 weeks to minimise deadline pressure for the final essay]
+- Test 1 (covers weeks 1-4), available beginning 16 August - Test 2 (covers weeks 5-8), available beginning 27 September - Test 3 (covers weeks 9-12), available beginning 24 October

 You may choose to sit an online test at any point during its availability.
 If you are using an off-campus computer, ensure that you have a reliable internet connection.
 Each test consists of 20 multiple-choice questions with a time limit of 30 minutes.
 Questions are assigned quasi-randomly from a pool, which gives each week of the course approximately equal weighting.
 No two students will receive exactly the same mixture of questions, but each test will include some easy questions (designed to reward those who have attended lecture and seminar), some moderately difficult questions, and no more than 2-3 questions that rate as very difficult.
 You should prepare for multiple-choice questions dealing with the following: